jealouscloud/noaha.org/content/blog/semantics.md

 This little baseline has ( almost) all of the content flow and phrasing elements.
 It attempts to use all of those elements according to their defined semantics.
 It also tries to provide a baseline style for those elements.
 So this isn't a normalize or a reset, but maybe the first set of styles you'd add before you start branding stuff.
 Here is the [full list of the elements](https://www.w3.org/TR/html5/).

-There's also a [Form Baseline](https://codepen.io/paceaux/pen/mdmBPPx)and a [Table baseline](https://codepen.io/paceaux/pen/KKWwyMa)if that's more of your thing.
+There's also a [Form Baseline](https://codepen.io/paceaux/pen/mdmBPPx) and a [Table baseline](https://codepen.io/paceaux/pen/KKWwyMa) if that's more of your thing.

 Here is a collection of headings
 ================================